-The American Cancer Society’s estimates for pancreatic cancer in the United States for 2013 are:
+The American Cancer Society’s most recent estimates for pancreatic cancer in the United States are for 2014:

-Rates of pancreatic cancer have been slowly increasing over the past 10 years.
+Rates of pancreatic cancer have been increasing slightly over the past decade or so.

-The lifetime risk of developing pancreatic cancer is about 1 in 78 (1.47%).
+The average lifetime risk of developing pancreatic cancer is about 1 in 67 (1.5%).
 A person’s risk may be altered by certain risk factors (listed in the next section).

 For statistics related to survival, see the section “Pancreatic cancer survival by stage.”